juhoinkinen/Annif-wiki/Backend:-YAKE.md

 vocab=yso-en
 ```

+For long texts it can be advantageous to use the `input_limit` [project setting](https://github.com/NatLibFi/Annif/wiki/Project-configuration) to limit the number of characters that are passed to YAKE.
+For Finnish thesis and dissertations good results can be achieved with `input_limit=20000`.

 ### Backend-specific parameters

 The `label_types` and `remove_parentheses` parameters are used for constructing the label index.
 Note that if these parameters are changed after the label index has been created, which occurs on the first `suggest` call for a project, the update does not change the index, but the project then needs to be reset by `annif clear <project>`.
 Resetting is needed also after vocabulary update.

-The other parameters are passed to YAKE when extracting keywords; for their detailed description see the [article](https://github.com/LIAAD/yake#usage-command-line).
+The other parameters are passed to YAKE when extracting keywords; for the detailed description of them and the YAKE algorithm see the [article by R. Campos et al.](https://www.sciencedirect.com/science/article/abs/pii/S0020025519308588?via%3Dihub).

 Parameter |  Description
 -------- | --------------------------------------------------